Dongckim/IdeaLabs-LandingPage/src/index.md

 portfolio:
   subTitle: "OUR ONGOING TRACKS"
-  title: "Crafting experiences and seeking to make the complex clear & beautiful."
+  title: "Crafting Innovation Transform Into Impactful Possibilities"
   seeAllbtn:
     link: "portfolio"
     text: "SEE MORE →"